Open Country to buy Mataura Valley Milk

 In a statement, Open Country chief executive Mark de Lautour said the acquisition would give the company the ability to commit further to the Southland and South Otago regions.
 It already has a plant at Awarua, near Bluff.

-"The deep South is an important region for Open Country and is an area we have previously announced as targeted for significant capital investment.

-"This site is a strategic investment for Open Country given its advanced, high-tech design.
-Its capabilities give us the opportunity to produce a different array of higher-value products that will complement our current Awarua site product range," he said.

 There would be an opportunity for new farmers to add to the existing supply group.
-On August 26, he, Open Country’s board chairman Laurie Margrain and a2 Milk chief executive David Bortolussi would meet MVM staff and current farmer suppliers, Mr de Lautour said.
+On August 26, he, Open Country’s board chairman Laurie Margrain and a2 Milk chief executive David Bortolussi would meet MVM staff and current farmer suppliers.